openstack/openstack-manuals/doc/networking-guide/source/config-auto-allocation.rst

 This feature is designed to automate the basic networking provisioning for projects.
-The steps to provision a basic network are run during instance boot, making the networking setup transparent.
+The steps to provision a basic network are run during instance boot, making the networking setup hands-free.

-To make this possible, provide a default external network and default subnetpools (one for IPv4, or one for IPv6, or one of each) so that the platform can choose what to do in lieu of input.
+To make this possible, provide a default external network and default subnetpools (one for IPv4, or one for IPv6, or one of each) so that the Networking service can choose what to do in lieu of input.
 Once these are in place, users can boot their VMs without specifying any networking details.
 The Compute service will then use this feature automatically to wire user VMs.